THE HIDDEN HAND OF GOD

 insignificant kid guilty of nothing more

-than a serious case of bad judgment.
+than a serious case of poor judgment.

 It was incredible to consider the